youngsuKim-CSUSB/youngsuKim-CSUSB.github.io/MAA-SocalNev.markdown

 - For posters, click on the title.
 - Presentation 13 and 18 are virtual.
 - All files in the PDF format.
+- A [link](http://sections.maa.org/socalnv/Meeting2022Spring.html) to the Meeting Schedule Page

 1. **Presenter(s)**: Michael Williams, California State University Channel Islands
 **Title**: Inverted Cassini Ovals and Their Surfaces